 - Lastly, medical evidence must prove a connection stemming from the disability and the active service deployment.

 My Claim was DENIED, now what?

-Don’t delay, if your claim or your families’ claim is denied, the Kendrick Law Group can help you in your appeals process.
-If your claim is reviewed by the local VA office and subsequently denied, you can appeal your claim to the Board of Veterans’ Affairs, where you will have the option of either having a hearing in front of a traveling administrative law judge, through video conference, or at the VA Office in Washington D.C.
+Don’t delay.
+If your claim or your families’ claim is denied, the Kendrick Law Group can help you in your appeals process.
+If your claim is reviewed by the local VA office and subsequently denied, you can appeal your claim to the Board of Veterans’ Affairs, where you will have the option of a hearing in front of a traveling administrative law judge, through video conference, or at the VA Office in Washington D.C.
 If your claim is denied by the Board of Veterans’ Appeals, you can appeal your claim to the U.S. Court of Appeals for Veterans’ Claims.
-Here, a judge will review your claim and any medical evidence presented.
+There, a judge will review your claim and any medical evidence presented.